 Preparation for the Retreat

 The retreat I signed up for was about an hour away from where I live at the Southern Dharma Retreat Center.
-I looked for one that would fit with my schedule, and was about 4-5 days long.
+I looked for one that would fit with my schedule and was about four to five days long.
 I only knew the title of the retreat: "Improving Your Meditation Practice."

 I had an option of staying in the lodge, paying extra for a one-room cottage, or camping on a platform.
 Being the introvert that I am, I elected to tent camp because the thought of staying in the lodge with a complete stranger was unappealing: their tastes and preferences might have been completely different than my own.
 A cottage sounded nice, but my thinking was that if I could get by with a proverbial economy class ticket and not pay for the first class upgrade, then I would gladly make do.

-I signed up a couple months in advance and promptly forgot out it and went on with my life.
-As the date of the retreat approached, I started to get emails about what to bring, what not to bring, something called "dana" (basically a donation to the retreat center) and more about what to expect.
+I signed up a couple of months in advance and promptly forgot about it and went on with my life.
+As the date of the retreat approached, I started to get emails about what to bring, what not to bring, something called "dana" (basically a donation to the retreat center), and more about what to expect.

 My ambivalence only increased: meeting so many strangers, vegan-only food (at the time I was a semi-vegetarian, eating only white meat on occasion), and no technology was allowed.
 I have to admit that I had a cell phone for work and a personal cell phone and was "on call" a lot.
 The thought of being out of range and out of touch was something I had to reckon with.

 Still, there were other questions: